stealthbomber10/stealthbomber10.github.io/_posts/2018-07-13-internship-advice.md

 1. Getting an Interview
 2. Killing the Interview

 These events are mutually exclusive and non-cumulative.
-What gets you the interview does not get you the job.
-It isn't even a factor in whether you get the job.
-Once you have the interview, it's about your performance *in* that interview, and nothing else.
+Once you've gotten the interview, all that matters is how you do *in* said interview.

 ## Hacking your Resume